cisagov/Malcolm/docs/contributing-guide-code-provenance.md

 ### <a name="CodeBuiltFromSource"></a> Code Built From Source

-A few packages in Malcolm are not installed from packages containing precompiled binaries, and are instead compiled from code.
+Some packages in Malcolm are not available as precompiled binaries and must be built from source.
 In order to ensure the code compiled is of legitimate origin, it is always downloaded directly from its originator (i.e., the author or organization that has released the source code).
 Usually this means downloading it from GitHub or from an organization's official website over HTTPS.
 See [**Standards of Trust for Providers of Upstream Code**](#StandardsOfTrustForProvidersOfUpstreamCode) for more details about determining trustworthiness of third-party code.

 ### <a name="StandardsOfTrustForProvidersOfUpstreamCode"></a> Standards of Trust for Providers of Upstream Code

 Determining the trustworthiness of third-party source code is essential for maintaining the security and integrity of Malcolm's software supply chain.

+#### Community Size and Activity

 One key factor used to evaluate a project's suitability for inclusion in Malcolm is the size and activity of the project's community.
 Open-source projects with active issue tracking, regular releases, and responsive maintainers are generally more reliable than those with little engagement.
 A strong community presence — evident through GitHub stars, pull requests, discussions in Slack channels, or forums — indicates that many developers are invested in the project's health, making it less likely that malicious code goes unnoticed.
 Frequent updates and well-documented changes also suggest that the maintainers are proactive in addressing security vulnerabilities and improving the software.

+#### Popularity and Adoption

 Another critical aspect is project popularity and adoption.
 The more widely used a piece of software is, the more scrutiny it receives from developers, security researchers, and organizations relying on it.
 Large-scale adoption reduces the likelihood of undetected vulnerabilities or hidden backdoors since many independent contributors and companies have a vested interest in keeping the project secure.
 However, popularity alone isn't enough — it's important to check if reputable organizations use the project and whether they contribute back to its development.
 Reviewing security audits, dependency transparency, and any history of security incidents can further help in assessing whether a project can be trusted.

+#### Technical Security

 Beyond community activity and popularity, other technical factors should be considered.
 Reviewing a candidate project's dependency tree can reveal if it relies on well-maintained and trusted libraries or if it introduces risky, obscure dependencies.
 Checking for reproducible builds and signed releases ensures that the distributed code matches the source and hasn’t been tampered with.
 Additionally, verifying that the project follows security best practices — such as enforcing code reviews, providing cryptographic signatures for releases, and maintaining a clear disclosure process for vulnerabilities — can provide confidence in its reliability.

+#### Relationships of Trust

 Finally, the Malcolm team has developed professional working relationships and friendships with some of the teams behind many Malcolm components.
 Malcolm developers are active members of many of the communities surrounding those projects, and know those working on the code.
 This familiarity bolsters the Malcolm team's confidence and trust in those projects.